 1968: The Doors’ third studio album, Waiting for the Sun, was released.
 It became the band’s first and only #1 LP and produced their second US #1 single, “Hello, I Love You.”
 It was also their first top 40 album in the UK, where it reached #16.

 1969: The debut album by English folk musician Nick Drake, Five Leaves Left, was released by Island Records.
-Contributors to the album included Richard Thompson from Fairport Convention and Danny Thompson from Pentangle.
+Contributors to the album include Richard Thompson from Fairport Convention and Danny Thompson from Pentangle.

-1969: Island Records released Fairport Convention’s third studio LP, Unhalfbricking.
-The album reflects the group’s transition from American influences toward more traditional English folk songs, and also marked Sandy Denny’s arrival as a songwriter with “Who Knows Where the Time Goes?”
-The album became the group’s first UK chart success, reaching #12, and the second highest-reaching release of their career.
+1969: Fairport Convention released their third studio album, Unhalfbricking.
+It reflects the group’s transition from American influences toward more traditional English folk songs, and also marked Sandy Denny’s arrival as a songwriter with “Who Knows Where the Time Goes?.”
+The album became the group’s first UK chart success, reaching #12, and the second highest-reaching release of the band’s career.

 1970: Cilla Black release her fifth solo studio album, Sweet Inspiration.